Even today, hundreds of Icelanders worship the ancient Norse gods and goddesses. But who exactly were these deities?

 Suddenly, the immortality apples and handsome god seemed like a good deal.
 Gerd accepted.

 For some reason, he didn’t talk to his wife.
-Instead, Odin chose a giantess called Rinder and courted her, disguised as a warrior.
+Instead, the god of war chose a giantess called Rinder and courted her, disguised as a warrior.
 When the goddess refused, things didn’t end there.
 Odin made her go mad, and then made her pregnant.
 From this unsavory union, Vali was born — avenging Balder’s death a day later.

 A dark realm was given to the goddess named Ran.
 She doesn’t seem to mind that she lives in the underwater version of the zombie apocalypse — she rules over drowned sailors and uses her net to drag more people to their deaths.